puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   To fix these issues, review each occurrence and quote the values that represent "ordering", or file mode (since file mode is a string value in 4.x).

+** MIGRATE4_AMBIGUOUS_FLOAT (PUP-4129) **

+  This migration check helps with unquoted floating point numbers where strings are intended.

+  Floating point values for arithmetic are not very commonly used in puppet.
+When seing something like `3.14`, it is most likely a version number string, and not someone doing calculations with PI.

+  The migration checker logs a warning for every occurrence of floating point numbers with the issue code MIGRATE4_AMBIGUOUS_FLOAT in order to be able to find all places where a string may be intended.

 ** Significant White Space/ MIGRATE4_ARRAY_LAST_IN_BLOCK (PUP-4128) **:

   In 4.x. a white space between a value and a `[´ means that the ´[´ signals the start